holstt/microservice-discord-bot-template/README.md

 </p>

 <p align="center">
-  Discord bot template that makes it possible to run multiple different Discord bots under a single bot.
+  Discord bot template that makes it possible to run multiple different Discord bots under a single bot in a Docker based microservice architecture managed by Docker Compose.
 Written in C# using Discord.NET.
 </p>

 ## About